Spritan/Py-lib/README.md

 # Py-lib
-The Notes and code for modules used
+The Notes and code for modules usedgg